Take The First Step Now

 A patient is housed in the treatment center and receives 24-hour clinical, mental, and drug abuse therapy services.
 This usually requires at least five hours of clinical treatment every week.

-To deal with severe or unstable conditions, a patient gets round-the-clock nursing care and daily medical attention under this program.
+A patient gets nursing care all day.
+They also receive medical attention every day in this program.
+This is for serious or unstable conditions.
 This level of care includes medical monitoring 24/7 and up to 16 hours a week of psychological assistance.

-Treatment plans may need to be revised and altered as you recover to fit your evolving requirements.
+You may need to revise and alter your treatment plans as you recover to fit your evolving requirements.

 Our experienced staff is available 24/7 to answer any questions you may have.
 Call today and change your tomorrow.